Updated: July 11, 2024

 With a regular installment agreement, your minimum monthly payments must be enough to pay off the taxes within six years (72 months) or by the Collection Statute Expiration Date (CSED) if sooner.
 For instance, if you owe $7,200, the IRS will want you to pay at least $100 per month.
 Note that there are exceptions to this rule -- for instance, if you apply for a non-streamlined agreement, you may be able to take longer to pay, as these agreements give you to the CSED without the 72-month minimum expectation.

 Here's a quick example.
 Imagine that you owe $7,200 that expires in six years.
 You can afford to pay $50 per month.
 The IRS accepts this payment arrangement.
 Over the next six years, you pay $50 per month for a total of $3600.
-The remainder of your bill expires.
+This leaves a balance owing of $3600 plus accrued interest which the IRS will agree to allow to expire.
 You don't owe anything else.

 When the IRS Revisits Your Financial Details During a PPIA

-If the IRS approves your request for a PPIA, the agent who handles your file will enter a trigger into the system to alert the IRS to check on your financial situation.
+If the IRS approves your request for a PPIA, the IRS representative handling your file will enter a trigger into the system to alert the IRS to check on your financial situation periodically.
 This can be a manual or an automatic trigger.
-With a manual trigger, the agent tells the system to set a reminder to review your finances in 12, 18, or 24 months.
+With a manual trigger, the IRS representative tells the system to set a reminder to review your finances in 12, 18, or 24 months.
 With an automatic trigger, the agent tells the system to schedule a financial review if your income gets over a certain level.
 Then, if you file an income tax return that shows an adjusted gross income (AGI) over that threshold, the IRS will review your finances.
-The agent will not tell you what the trigger level is.
+The IRS will not tell you what the trigger level is.

-During the review, the agency makes sure that you still qualify for a PPIA.
-If your financial situation has improved, the IRS may require you to pay the balance in full or set up a traditional installment agreement.
+During the review, the RS checks to make sure that you still qualify for a PPIA.
+If your financial situation has improved, the IRS may notify you of their intent to terminate the PPIA, resulting in having to resubmit financials to redetermine what you can afford to pay.

 How to Apply for a Partial Payment Installment Agreement